-- For all children, we will ensure early and timely planning for transfer into our school, within our school year groups and onto the next phase of education. - During the year in which children are due to change school, transition meetings and class transition days for all children are held and
+- For all children, we will ensure early and timely planning for transfer into our school, within our school year groups and onto the next phase of education. - During the year in which children are due to change school, transition meetings and class transition days for all children are held and arrangements discussed.
+For children with SEND this may include additional familiarisation visits, buddy bonding activities, parental/carer visits to our school or other reasonable adjustments in addition to normal arrangements for all children.

 - When children are due to leave our school, they and their parents will be encouraged to consider all options for the next phase of education.
 We will involve outside agencies, as appropriate, to ensure information is impartial, comprehensive but easily accessible and understandable.
-Accompanied visits to other providers may be arranged as appropriate. - We will discuss transition needs of all children with Statements of SEND or an Education Health and Care Plans at their statutory Annual Reviews. - From Y9 at the earliest we will begin to discuss children's hopes for the future and other aspects in preparing for adulthood. - A transition timeline will be produced and shared with the family. - For children with an Education Health & Care Plan in transition years, the SENDCO will also attend any Annual Reviews for the children at their feeder school if invited.
+Accompanied visits to other providers may be arranged as appropriate. - We will discuss transition needs of all children with Statements of SEND or an Education Health and Care Plans at their statutory Annual Reviews. - From Y6 at the earliest we will begin to discuss children's hopes for the future and other aspects in preparing for adulthood. - A transition timeline will be produced and shared with the family. - For children with an Education Health & Care Plan in transition years, the SENDCO will also attend any Annual Reviews for the children at their feeder school if invited.